 “The superior man is anxious lest he should not get truth; he is not anxious lest poverty come upon him.”
 Confucius (Analects, bk. xv., c. xxxi.)

 In modern times, many of our best minds have also said that truth is crucial.
-Yale professor Sean Illing said,
+One of the most eloquent quotes (and my favorite) is by Yale professor Sean Illing who said,

 A famous agnostic scientist Neil deGrasse Tyson says,